1. What is capecitabine?

 3. Before starting capecitabine

-A nurse will explain how and when you’ll have your chemotherapy and how side effects can be managed.
+Before starting your treatment, a member of the treatment team will discuss how and when you’ll have chemotherapy and how side effects can be managed.

-You should have blood tests and some people will have an ECG (electrocardiogram), a simple test that checks your heart rhythm.
+- An ECG (electrocardiogram), a simple test that checks your heart rhythm

-It’s recommended everyone starting capecitabine has a blood test to check levels of a protein called DPD.
+Before starting capecitabine you will be offered a blood test to check your levels of DPD.

 4. How is capecitabine taken?

-It’s often given on its own, but can be given alongside other chemotherapy drugs like docetaxel.
+Capecitabine is often taken on its own, but you may have it alongside other chemotherapy drugs.

 How long will I have to take capecitabine for?

-If you have primary breast cancer, your treatment team will talk to you about what’s best for you.
+If you have primary breast cancer, your treatment team will talk to you about how many treatment cycles of capecitabine you will have.

 5. Side effects of capecitabine

-Some people have more side effects than others, and the side effects described here will not affect everyone.
+Like any treatment, capecitabine can cause side effects.
+Everyone reacts differently to drugs and some people have more side effects than others.
+These side effects can usually be managed and those described here will not affect everyone.

-If you’re concerned about any side effects, regardless of whether they’re listed here, talk to your chemotherapy nurse or cancer specialist (oncologist) as soon as possible.
+If you’re worried about any side effects, regardless of whether they’re listed here, talk to your chemotherapy nurse or treatment team.

 Common side effects